How to close sales: 30+ closing techniques, tips, and questions

 An overwhelming majority of people (80%) give a salesperson at least four “no’s” before they change their minds and decide to try out a new solution.
 Yet, at the same time, virtually all salespeople (92%) don’t ever make it that far.
 And this doesn’t even take into account how many salespeople and founders linger in the dangerous sales maybe zone forever, without ever getting a definitive answer from their prospects!

-This statistic doesn’t mean every lead is just four “no’s” away from turning into a “yes,” but the clear takeaway is that sales is often a long game, and the majority of leads aren’t going to close right there on your first call.
+This statistic doesn’t mean every lead is just four “no’s” away from turning into a “yes,” but the clear takeaway is that sales is often a long game, and the majority of leads aren’t going to close right there on your first cold call.

 By the simple act of committing to follow up with leads, building a relationship, and staying in touch with your best prospects (that stand to benefit most from your solution), you’re going to rise above the vast majority of the competition.